miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 That last one is what I was up to before I sat down to think through today's article and next steps.
-There's just a few scattering of notes I want to capture here before planning one of the biggest coding days of my life&#151;gluing together the parts of what I built into something bigger and designed to accelerate.
+There's just a few scattering of notes I want to capture here before planning one of the biggest coding days of my life—gluing together the parts of what I built into something bigger and designed to accelerate.